Dubai Airshow 2013 commenced with a very grand celebration as it takes off with $100 billion Emirates Airline aircraft order.

 Excluding purchase rights, the Boeing and the Airbus orders costs $99 billion, the largest aircraft order in the history of civil aviation as well as Emirates’ largest order announced at any event to date.

-Today, at the Dubai Airshow, the agreement was formally signed by by Sheikh Ahmed Bin Saeed Al-Maktoum, Chairman and Chief Executive, Emirates Airline and Group, with Jim McNerney, Boeing Chairman, President and CEO, and Fabrice Brégier, Airbus’ President and CEO.
+Today, at the Dubai Airshow, the agreement was formally signed by Chairman and Chief Executive, Emirates Airline and Group, Sheikh Ahmed Bin Saeed Al-Maktoum together with Chairman, President and CEO of Boeing Jim McNerney, as well as President and CEO of Airbus Fabrice Brégier.
 The signing was witnessed by His Highness Sheikh Mohammed bin Rashid Al-Maktoum, UAE Vice President, Prime Minister and Ruler of Dubai.

 Meanwhile, Emirates has also called upon the Western markets to open up their airports towards creating equal opportunity to all players.